Bypassing Content-Security-Policy (CSP)

 Scenario

-An attacker can perform a successful account takeover (for example) by utilizing Cross-Site-Scripting (XSS) attacks to steal essential data, such as a session or authentication token.
-For that to happen, a few things should not be enabled on your web application, such as:
+An attacker can perform a successful account takeover (for example) by utilizing Cross-Site-Scripting Attackers use Cross-Site Scripting (XSS) to steal critical data, such as session or authentication tokens.
+This attack succeeds when key protections are missing.
+For example:

 Exploitations